Your Love (The Outfield song): In popular culture

 The song received a resurgence in popularity in 2002, due to its inclusion in the game Grand Theft Auto: Vice City.

+Kelly Clarkson sang the song during a "Kellyoke" session of her talkshow, The Kelly Clarkson Show, in which she sings one of her own songs or a cover.
+During the line "I like my girls a little bit older", she gives one of her famous winks; a playful, cute way of engaging with her audience.
+This wink went viral online and "broke the internet".

 Retired Colorado Rockies outfielder Charlie Blackmon used "Your Love" as his walk-up song coming to bat.

 Retired Chicago White Sox second baseman Gordon Beckham used "Your Love" as his walk-up song coming to bat.

-Tampa Bay Rays outfielder Jake Mangum uses "Your Love" as his walk-up song coming to bat in 2025.
+Current Pittsburgh Pirates outfielder Jake Mangum used "Your Love" as his walk-up song coming to bat in 2025 as a member of the Tampa Bay Rays.

 The 2011 film Dirty Girl uses the unreleased acoustic version.

 In the 2014 film Tammy, "Your Love" is played by the titular character in the opening scene as she drives to work.

-The song is adapted by Joe Swanson in a 2015 episode of Family Guy, with Peter Griffin hearing the song's first verse and chorus as Joe's voicemail when he attempts to call him.
+The song is adapted by Joe Swanson from Family Guy, in the episode "Encyclopedia Griffin" with Peter Griffin hearing the song's first verse and chorus as Joe's voicemail when he attempts to call him.

 The song became an internet meme on various social media platforms in 2021 after Lewis' vocals were compared to the voice of Ed from Ed, Edd n Eddy, voiced by Matt Hill.

 It has also been used as incidental music at Athletics home games at Sutter Health Park in 2025.

-Since 2015, the New England Patriots have used the song during time outs in the fourth quarter of close games.
+Since 2015, the New England Patriots have used the song during timeouts in the fourth quarter of close games.
 The tradition started in 2015 when the Patriots were playing the Baltimore Ravens in an NFL Divisional Playoff Game.
-The Patriots led by four late in the fourth quarter when the Baltimore Ravens faced a fourth down to keep the game alive.
-The Baltimore Ravens called time out first and the song played over the loud speaker.
-During the time out, the fans started singing the chorus so loud it could be heard on the television broadcast.
-After the Baltimore Ravens time out ended, the New England Patriots called time out and the song played on the loud speaker again and the fans sang the chorus, and again it was loud enough to be heard on the television broadcast.
-The New England Patriots went on to win that game and that year's Super Bowl.
+The Patriots led by four late in the fourth quarter when the Ravens faced a fourth down to keep the game alive.
+The Ravens called a timeout first, and the song played over the loudspeaker.
+During the time-out, the fans started singing the chorus so loud it could be heard on the television broadcast.
+After the Ravens' timeout ended, the Patriots also called a timeout, and the song played on the loudspeaker again, with the fans singing the chorus, and again it was loud enough to be heard on the television broadcast.
+The Patriots went on to win that game and that year's Super Bowl.